Knapsack Problem#

 To generalize this problem, assume that there is a set \(\{ 0, 1, \dots, i, \dots, N-1\}\) of \(N\) items to put in the knapsack and that each item has \(i\) as its index.

-It is \(x_i = 1\) when \(i\) is placed in the knapsack and \(x_i = 0\) when \(i\) is not.
+This variable satisfies \(x_i = 1\) when item \(i\) is put into the knapsack and \(x_i = 0\) otherwise.

 Finally, let \(W\) be the maximum capacity of the knapsack.